Explainable Data-driven Modeling of Adsorption Energy in Heterogeneous Catalysis: Results and Discussion

 We note a denser clustering of data points with higher feature values corresponding to negative Shapley values for the number of adsorbate atoms in Figure \ref{fig:SHAP_analysis}(c).
 This trend suggests a diminished prediction of adsorption energy with an increased number of adsorbate atoms.
 This relationship may be attributed to the limited number of adsorbates used in the dataset, with a greater number of adsorbate atoms typically observed in the C1 category of adsorbates, which predominantly contributes to this relation.

-The electronegativity of the catalyst bulk can effectively serve as a proxy for surface electronegativity in adsorption studies.
-This deduction is supported by Figure \ref{fig:feature_feature_rel}, which explores feature-feature correlations and reveals two notable findings.
-Firstly, Figure \ref{fig:feature_feature_rel}(a) demonstrates a positive correlation between mean catalyst electronegativity and local electronegativity.
+In adsorption studies, surface characteristics are typically the primary focus, rather than bulk properties.
+However, for this dataset, the electronegativity of the catalyst bulk may still provide valuable insights into surface properties.
+This inference is supported by Figure \ref{fig:feature_feature_rel}, which explores feature-feature correlations and reveals two notable findings.
+Firstly, Figure \ref{fig:feature_feature_rel}(a) demonstrates a positive correlation between mean catalyst electronegativity ($\chi_{cat}$) and local electronegativity ($\chi_{local}$).
 This relationship reflects the influence of catalyst atoms within the first neighboring shell at the adsorption site.
 It logically follows that the electronegativity of a subset of surface atoms contributes to the overall mean electronegativity of the catalyst lattice.
 Additionally, a similar correlation is observed in the correlation matrix depicted in Figure \ref{fig:parity}(b), where local electronegativity and catalyst electronegativity exhibit a high correlation coefficient.
-This suggests a strong association between surface and bulk electronegativity in our dataset.
-Such findings are crucial for practical applications since adsorption primarily occurs at the surface.
-Despite challenges in accurately characterizing surface properties in real-world scenarios, these results indicate that the electronegativity of the catalyst bulk can effectively represent surface electronegativity in adsorption studies, thus simplifying materials research efforts.
+This suggests a notable association between surface and bulk electronegativity in this dataset.
+If a strong correlation between bulk and surface characteristics is established for the target dataset, bulk characteristics could serve as proxies for surface properties, potentially offering greater flexibility in data acquisition, particularly for experimental studies.

 The increase in the number of adsorbate atoms correlates with a decrease in overall adsorbate electronegativity, as depicted in Figure \ref{fig:feature_feature_rel}(b).
 This trend is evident from the transition in color scheme from orange (indicating high adsorbate electronegativity) to purple (indicating lower adsorbate electronegativity).
+The limited variety of adsorbate types in our dataset likely amplifies the role of adsorbates as key determinants in the adsorption process.
 The decrease in electronegativity could be attributed to the formation of chemical bonds between the adsorbate atoms.
-As more adsorbate atoms come into proximity, bonding interactions occur, causing a redistribution of electron density within the adsorbate system and thereby lowering the overall electronegativity \cite{cioslowski1993electron}.
+As more adsorbate atoms come into proximity, bonding interactions occur, causing a redistribution of electron density within the adsorbate system and thereby lowering the overall electronegativity \cite{cioslowski1993electron}.Adsorbate bonding and composition are key to catalyst interactions, directly affecting adsorption efficiency.
+This insight can guide the construction of more robust and targeted datasets for adsorption studies.